Natural and Organic Skin Care Brands

 Greenwashing—the sort of fake news described above—is rampant in the beauty industry.
 It can be as simple as picturing gorgeous green leaves or a ripe-looking raspberry on a label or in an ad for a product that contains no leaves or raspberries, or it can be as complex as an ingredient list that looks clean but contains the word “fragrance,” where beauty companies can legally conceal a laundry list of ingredients (potentially toxic and not) from the public.

 The appeal of a genuinely natural or organic product is intuitive: The compounds that a leaf uses to keep itself green or a raspberry uses to stay red and juicy can have real benefits on our skin.
-At goop, we value the antioxidant power of certain plants, the naturally occurring moisture content of others, and the beneficial acids or minerals in others.
+At goop, we value the antioxidant power of certain plants, the naturally occurring moisture content of others, and the beneficial acids or minerals in some.
 Products made with mostly plants or only plants—without the fillers and texturizers of many conventional products—contain more of that great plant material we’re all so attracted to.

 We also value the intangible benefits of plant ingredients: Plants have been used for both mystical and medicinal purposes for centuries, and we love the sometimes mysterious aspects of traditional medicine and spirituality that come into play.

 But most of all, we’re for transparency and vehemently opposed to greenwashing in any form.
 Knowing your ingredients and reading labels is one way to avoid greenwashed products.
 Shopping at clean-only retailers, like goop, Credo, Onda, or Follain; buying only brands you know to be completely clean; or checking a product’s rating on ewg.org before you buy are all good options, too.
-If organic is important to you, look for the USDA Organic seal (it’s on all our goop by Juice Beauty skin care).
+If organic is important to you, look for the USDA Organic seal.
 If natural-only is your priority, read labels carefully and get to know your ingredients.

 Many of our favorite brands make incredible stuff with natural skin-care and/or organic skin-care ingredients.
 Their stories are often amazing, so we’ve highlighted some below, along with our all-time must-have products from each.